buttplugio/buttplug/spec/protocol-spec/enumeration.md

 # Enumeration Messages

+Messages relating to finding and getting information about devices connected to the system.

+---
 ## StartScanning

 **Description:** Client request to have the server start scanning for devices on all busses that it knows about.
 Useful for protocols like Bluetooth, which require an explicit discovery phase.